LVMH (EPA: MC, LVMUY): Q3 up 1% organic; China and US revive as shares surge in Paris

 Louis Vuitton (house): https://fr.wikipedia.org/wiki/Louis_Vuitton

-(useful encyclopedic references for context; they do not constitute official financial sources).
+(encyclopedic references useful for context; they are not official financial sources).

 Governance: The Arnault family stays the course under Bernard Arnault.
 Maria Grazia Chiuri joins Fendi, with her first collection expected in February 2026.
 Priority is given to local clients and disciplined allocation, with controlled innovation.
 A global platform that absorbs shocks and prepares for the future.